 All those towns shown in the dark grey areas were leveled and relocated… the years displayed next to each town .
 At the time of this graphic, the town of Immerath was being relocated to its new location west of Garzwiler II mine plan area — shown by the black arrow as Immerath (neu).

-Can you imagine the logistical, political in social nightmare it is to move all these towns so Germany can continue to power its cities and industries?
+Can you imagine the logistical, political, and social nightmare it is to move all these towns so Germany can continue to power its cities and industries?